For EV users, a way to share “juice”

 Xatori, a Silicon Valley software start-up, aims to create a network of electric car enthusiasts who make their household power outlets and home chargers available for drivers who need to top off their battery or who find themselves out of range of the few public-charging stations currently available.

-Xatori has released PlugShare, a free iPhone app that lets drivers and outlet owners locate and offer electricity.
+Xatori has released PlugShare, a free iPhone app and EV software that lets drivers and outlet owners locate and offer electricity.

 “We want to break down that barrier in people’s minds about where it’s acceptable to charge,” said Armen Petrosian, Xatori’s co-founder and chief technology officer.
-“We think the infrastructure to charge is everywhere.”
+“We think the infrastructure to charge is everywhere, even as cities begin preparing for electric vehicles today.”

 Drivers can punch in their destination to see the availability of shared outlets as well as public charging stations along their route.